byrd106/CS529Project3/README.md

 - run.py = has data related to running the script
 - launch.py = runs the launcher script

+When the code is run, the features for test and training sets will be generated, this will create new csv files for each of these features.

+This script may take about 30 minutes to run, because building the features (mainly FFTs) takes a long time.

 to run the project and display testing results run: